radanpro/AI-proctoreye/README.md

 # AI ProctorEye

+**⚠️ This project is currently under active development.
+Expect frequent updates and changes.**

 AI ProctorEye is an intelligent system designed to verify student identities, monitor their behavior during exams, and ensure a secure and fair examination environment.
 The project leverages AI techniques such as face recognition, barcode scanning, and behavior analysis to detect suspicious activity and prevent cheating.